-After the trail, when the dust had settled but the questions hadn’t, I found myself in a Therapist's office a couple years later.
+After the trail, when the dust settled but the questions hadn’t, I found myself in a Therapist's office a couple years later.
 They asked me something simple, yet terrifying: “If you could do anything—what would it be?”
 I said, “A photographer.”

 Because I know what it means to wish you had something to hold on to.